-His brother joined him.
-The ensuing years brought 16 more cabins, two more wives, step children, adopted children, former and future husbands, in-laws, out-laws, and a legacy of intertwined lives that continues on to this day.
+His brother, Peter joined him.
+The ensuing years brought 15 more cabins, two more wives, step children, adopted children, former and future husbands, in-laws, out-laws, and a legacy of intertwined lives that continues on to this day.
 Half a dozen family members have been laid to rest here, some far too soon.
 Dick himself died in 1996--but his extended family carries on the vision.
 (See "In Memoriam")

 Today, Dick's son Jeff runs the Lodge, with considerable help from Assistant Manager, Mike Hornby.
 Dick's widow, Mona, now lives in Ft.
-Lauderdale, FL, where she helps us out from time to time while teaching college English.
+Lauderdale, FL, where she helps us out from time to time while teaching high school English.

 Family members living fulltime on Andros include the Douglas clan--son Peter, wife Gabrielle, and kids Cara, Ginger, and Adam.
-(Cara has graduated from college at Howard University in D.C. and is now living in the D.C. area, Ginger has graduated from the College of the Bahamas in Nassau and is now at school in England, Adam is attending college in Savannah, GA).
-Jeff 's kids, Casey and Brian, are seen from time to time as Casey goes to college at Macalester in Minnesota and Brian is attending King's college in Canada.
+(Cara currently lives in Nassau, Ginger recently had twin baby boys, Adam and his wife Annie have a beautiful little daughter).
+Jeff 's kids, Casey and Brian, are seen from time to time as Casey works at Androsia and Brian works with Jeff at Small Hope.

-Family members who have homes on Andros and can often be seen about include; Dick's daugter, Margo and Alec and their daughters, Lauren (in college in Canada) and Danielle (after graduating from college in Canada, is now living in Nassau and working fulltime training dolphins); Dick's son Scot and wife Stella and their sons, Teano and Tecaco.
+Family members who have homes on Andros and can often be seen about include; Dick's daughter, Margo and Alec and their daughters, Lauren and Danielle (who both live in Nassau); Dick's son Scotty and wife Stella and their sons, Teano and Hiti.

 Dick's daughter Heidi and her husband Capt.
 Robert (with sons Kalen and Nyall) still call Andros home for part of the year, and have a house here.

-Holidays often bring in more family members, including Joan and Duke Hanna from Nassau; Rosi and Helge Lovdal from Norway; Krista and Evan Lippincott (with sons Andrew and William) from Maryland; and Topher and Priete Kurth (with kids Tecoco, Teva, and Hede) from Washington State.
+Holidays often bring in more family members, including Joan from Nassau; Rosi and Helge Lovdal from Norway; Krista and Evan Lippincott (with sons Andrew and William) from Maryland; and Topher and Priete Kurth (with kids Tecoco, Teva, and Hede) from Washington State.

-Staff members are a part of the family at Small Hope, and many of our guests get on a first-name basis with them.
+Staff members are a part of the family at Small Hope, and many of our guests develop life long friendships with them.
 So for those who are wondering, "Who's who"?
 This is the roll call:

 Our dive staff consists of some old and new faces.
-Jeff, Peter, Mike and Moose are always around and Amanda, Dennis, Loren, and Ashley are committed to keeping up the tradition of the Small Hope philosophy which is "treat every guest as a part of the family."
+Jeff, and Mike are always around and Fede, Dennis, Tony, Erin and Claudius are committed to keeping up the tradition of the Small Hope philosophy which is "treat every guest as a part of the family."

-We have Americans, Canadians, and Bahamians in the current mix.
+We have Canadians, Bahamians, Americans an Argentinian and a German in the current mix.

-The rest of our staff has quite a few of the "old familiar faces:" Inez, Florine, Shonelle, Relda and Sharon take care of the cottages and laundry; and our office personnel is Anastasia, Bhruna, Denice, and Nicky.
+The rest of our staff has quite a few of the "old familiar faces:" Inez, Florine, and Sharon take care of the cottages and laundry; and our office personnel is Anastasia, Bhruna, Nicky, Linda and Dania.

-Our cooks are Irene, Michelle, and Denise, lead by our food and beverage manager/executive chef, Renauldo.
-They are doing wonders revamping our menu!
+Our cooks are Irene, Sherry and Don lead by our assistant manager and food and beverage director, Mike.
+They are doing wonders keeping our menu fresh and delicious

-Maintenance and yard crew include Terrence H. (the main man!), Austin, Abba, Alvin and Franco.
+Maintenance and yard crew include Fedor (the main man!), Abba, Alvin, Edit and Jonas.

-Jeff Cartright, Glister, Bradley, and Ricardo are our fishing guides.
+Jeff Cartright, Glister Wallace, "Bonefish" Bradley, and Ricardo are our fishing guides.